tintinrevient/machine-learning-for-human-vision-and-language/lab-assignment-1/README.md

 The training history is as below for this new model:
 ![plot-of-history-4](./pix/plot-of-history-4.png)

-For the time taken to run the model, the previous model takes 80 seconds per epoch on average, compared with this model's 103 seconds per epoch on average.
+For the time taken to train the model, the previous model takes 80 seconds per epoch on average, compared with this model's 103 seconds per epoch on average.

 #### Question 17: What does this tell us about the generalisation of the two models?